SeaQL/otter-sql/CONTRIBUTOR.md

 ## SeaQL Open Source Projects

+This project is a result of SeaQL Summer of Code 2022, funded by SeaQL.org.

 ### Joint Copyright Assignment by Contributor

 -----

-To SeaQL.org, Inc. ("the Org")
+To SeaQL.org ("the Org")

-Project: OtterSql - An embeddable SQL Interpreter (the "Project")
+Project: OtterSQL - An Embeddable SQL Executor (the "Project")

-Period: Jun 13, 2022 to Dec 31, 2022 (the "Project Period")
+Period: Jun 13, 2022 to Jan 31, 2023 (the "Project Period")

 Contact Information: